Cheap Michelin eats in Bangkok!

 Jay Fai is the only hawker in Bangkok awarded with a Michelin Star and this alone makes it worth a visit.
 As with all cheap and good food, you can expect a long wait for your food.
 The hawker specializes in crab omelette, and even with the price point of THB800, it has not deterred anyone from heading here.

-Filled with an insane amount of fresh crab meat, probably an entire crab worth, the omelette is savoury and perfectly paired with the sweet crab meat.
+Filled with an insane amount of fresh crab meat, probably an entire crab worth, the omelette is savory and perfectly paired with the sweet crab meat.

 Other Michelin food places in Bangkok